Apple (song)

-"Apple" is a song by British singer Charli XCX taken from her sixth studio album Brat.
+"Apple" is a song by British singer Charli XCX taken from her sixth studio album, Brat.
 It was written by Charli XCX, George Daniel, Linus Wiklund and Noonie Bao, and produced by XCX, A. G. Cook, Daniel, and Wiklund.
-The song was released to Italian radio through Warner Records on 2 August 2024 as the fifth single from the album and subsequently in the United States on 10 September 2024.
-The electropop and synth-pop song touches upon themes of intergenerational trauma and XCX's connection with her family, featuring some idiomatic expressions with the fruit apple.
+The song was released to Italian radio through Warner Records on 2 August 2024, as the fifth single from the album and subsequently in the United States on 10 September.
+The electropop and synth-pop song touches upon themes of intergenerational trauma and her connection with her family, featuring some idiomatic expressions with the fruit apple.

 Critics commended the song for being an energetic and catchy song.
 Commercially, the song managed to peak inside the top-ten in the United Kingdom and Ireland, while also charting inside the top-twenty in Australia and top-forty in five other countries.
 In the United States, it peaked at number 51 and 12 on the Pop Airplay chart.
 It went viral on TikTok shortly afterwards, spawning a dance craze on the platform.
 "Apple" earned a Grammy Award nomination for Best Pop Solo Performance at the 67th Annual Grammy Awards.
-The song is also part of both Sweat and Brat Tour (2024).
+The song is also part of both the Sweat and Brat Tour (2024).

 Background and composition

-"Apple" was teased on 8 September 2023 after Charli XCX uploaded a photo of her notebook, displaying the lyrics to a track called "The Apple".
-The track was again previewed on 2 April 2024 in a voice memo sent to her fans, which confirmed "Apple" to be part of her 2024 album Brat.
-The song initially impacted Italian radio on 2 August 2024 as the album's third single and later it was serviced to U.S. radio on 10 September 2024.
-The song utilizes retro 1980s electropop and synth-pop while keeping a prominent pop sound.
+"Apple" was teased on 8 September 2023, after Charli XCX uploaded a photo of her notebook, displaying the lyrics to a track called "The Apple".
+The track was again previewed on 2 April 2024 in a voice memo sent to her fans, which confirmed "Apple" to be part of her 2024 album, Brat.
+The song initially impacted Italian radio on 2 August 2024, as the album's third single and later it was serviced to U.S. radio on 10 September.

+An electropop track, "Apple" utilises retro 1980s electropop and synth-pop while keeping a prominent pop sound.
 Meaghan Garvey, writing for Pitchfork, saw "the sweetness" of the French musician and DJ Breakbot as inspiration of the track.

 Lyrically, in the song, Charli takes a bite from a metaphorical apple, determines it to be rotten, and has an overwhelming urge to flee the scene.
 The track addresses Charli's relationship with her parents and intergenerational trauma, where "Apple" is used as a metaphor symbolizing both family connection and the nature of trauma.
 In its lyrics, XCX also makes the usage of idiomatic expressions, such as the apple does not fall far from the tree and rotten to the core.
 As noted by Jackson Greer from Plugged In, Charli returns to the topic of mental health by appropriating an apple core as a symbol of generational trauma passed down through her family.
 She sings, "I think the apple’s rotten right to the core/From all the things passed down/From all the apples coming before."